 For the purposes of this Agreement:

-1. “Access ex situ”, in relation to marine genetic resources of areas beyond national jurisdiction, means access to samples.
+1. “Access ex situ”, in relation to marine genetic resources of areas beyond national jurisdiction, means access to samples and access to associated data and information [, as defined in article 1, paragraph 2].

-2. “Access to associated data and information”, in relation to marine genetic resources of areas beyond national jurisdiction, means access to genetic sequence data and other relevant data and information, including such data and information that are considered as digital sequence information on genetic resources under the framework of the Convention on Biological Diversity.
+[2.
+“Associated data and information”, in relation to marine genetic resources of areas beyond national jurisdiction, means relevant data and information in any format, including such data and information that could be considered as digital sequence information on genetic resources under the Convention on Biological Diversity.]

-[3.
-“Activity under a State’s jurisdiction or control” means an activity over which a State has effective control or exercises jurisdiction.]

-4. “Area-based management tool” means a [tool] [measure], including a marine protected area, for a geographically defined area through which one or several sectors or activities are managed with the aim of achieving particular conservation and sustainable use objectives in accordance with this Agreement.
+3. “Area-based management tool” means a tool, including a marine protected area, for a geographically defined area through which one or several sectors or activities are managed with the aim of achieving particular conservation and sustainable use objectives in accordance with this Agreement.

-5. “Areas beyond national jurisdiction” means the high seas and the Area.
+4. “Areas beyond national jurisdiction” means the high seas and the Area.